A BRIEF HISTORY OF BIRMINGHAM, ENGLAND

 A new Town Hall was built in Birmingham in 1834.
 It was built to imitate the temple of Castor and Pollux in Rome.
 St Chad's Roman Catholic Cathedral was built in 1841.

 Like most towns in the early 19th century Birmingham was dirty and unsanitary.
 But in the second half of the century conditions improved.
 In the 1850s a network of sewers was dug under the streets of Birmingham.
 A by-law passed in 1861 stated that all new houses must be connected to a sewer.
-Unfortunately it did not apply to houses already built some of whom had to wait decades before they were connected).
+Unfortunately, it did not apply to houses already built some of whom had to wait decades before they were connected).

 Birmingham Water Company was formed in 1826 to provide piped water to part of the town but citizens had to pay for this service and even where it was available many people could not afford it.
 They relied on wells or water carriers who sold water from carts in the streets.
 In 1875 Birmingham council took over the water company and after that sanitary inspectors closed many private wells.
 But it was not until a reservoir was built at Elan Valley in 1904 that Birmingham's water supply problems were solved.

+However amenities in Birmingham gradually improved.
 Winson Green asylum opened in 1850.
 Rubery Hill asylum opened in 1881.
 Queens hospital opened in 1847.
 (It closed in 1993).
 A general hospital opened in 1897 but it later became a children's hospital.

 The Botanical Gardens opened in 1832 and the first public baths opened in 1852.
 The first public park in Birmingham opened in 1856.
 In 1873-75 Joseph Chamberlain was mayor of Birmingham.
 He was a great believer in local authorities taking responsibility for services like water and parks and set an example for many other local politicians.